 Young does may kill and eat their young for several reasons, including nervousness, neglect (failure to nurse), and severe cold.
-Any significant form of stress (eg, dogs or predators entering a rabbitry often cause nervous does to kill and eat the young.
+Any significant form of stress (eg, dogs or predators entering a rabbitry) can cause nervous does to kill and eat the young.
 Cannibalism of the dead young occurs as a natural, nest-cleaning instinct.
 If all management practices are proper and the doe kills two litters in a row, she should be removed from the breeding program or spayed.

 Dental disease may present as excess salivation (slobbers), teeth grinding, or anorexia.
 Oral examination and palpation along the ventral surface of the jaw should be a part of routine physical examinations of rabbits.
 Dental abscesses may develop as a consequence of foreign bodies (eg, plant material embedded between the tooth and gum), pulp exposure after tooth trimming, inappropriate diet, or other diseases.
 Dental abscesses also may appear as retrobulbar abscesses.
 Hence, a rabbit that presents for primarily ophthalmologic signs such as epiphora or exophthalmus should receive a full dental examination.
 Rabbit incisors may wear differently depending on diet, and a pelleted diet may predispose the rabbit to dental disease.
 Multiple teeth are commonly affected.
 A thorough oral examination under heavy sedation or full anesthesia and diagnostic radiographs are indicated.
 Often, a skull CT provides significantly more information because of the complexity of the lesions and the 3D structure of the head (which is difficult to fully image with plain radiographs).

 The incisors, premolars, and molars of rabbits grow throughout life.
 The normal length is maintained by the wearing action of opposing teeth.
 Malocclusion (mandibular prognathism, brachygnathism) probably is the most common inherited disease in rabbits and leads to overgrowth of incisors with resultant difficulty in eating and drinking.
 Overgrowth or malocclusion of the cheek teeth is usually due to malnutrition or other mistakes in husbandry.
 If overgrowth or malocclusion of the cheek teeth is present, the incisors will eventually also be impacted.
 Because normal occlusion of the mouth is no longer possible, the self trimming of the incisors does not occur.
 Dental trimming is often done with combined anesthesia of diazepam (1–5 mg/kg, IM) followed by or in combination with ketamine (10–20 mg/kg, IM), or a combination of ketamine and dexmedetomidine (see Surgery Surgery Management of rabbits for meat, fur, or wool production is quite different from maintenance of a pet or house rabbit.
 The American Rabbit Breeders Association (www.arba.net) provides guidance... read more ).

 Occasionally, the cheek teeth overgrow and cause severe tongue or buccal lesions.
-Because malocclusion is generally considered to be related to husbandry issues (eg, inadequate nutrition), rabbits with this condition should not be bred.
-However, young rabbits can damage their incisor teeth by pulling on the cage wire, which results in misalignment and possibly malocclusion as the teeth grow.
-This condition is difficult to differentiate from genetic malocclusion, and these rabbits should also be culled.
+Cheek teeth malocclusion is generally considered to be related to husbandry issues (eg, inadequate nutrition), rabbits with this condition should be thoroughly assessed regarding their husbandry.
+For example, young rabbits can damage their incisor teeth by pulling on the cage wire, which results in misalignment and possibly malocclusion as the teeth grow.
+This condition is difficult to differentiate from genetic malocclusion, and these rabbits should also not be bred.
 Genetic malocclusion generally can be detected in rabbits 3–8 weeks old, whereas malocclusion due to husbandry will often take much longer to develop.
 If incisors are suddenly overgrown in an adult rabbit, it is not enough to trim the incisors down.
 The problem commonly originates in the back of the mouth, and a full assessment of the cheek teeth is warranted.
 The dental procedure needs to be done under full anesthesia and with special equipment.
 Rabbit dentistry is very different from that in dogs and cats because of the differences in anatomy and physiology.
 Special training and literature about rabbit dentistry is readily available, and dental procedures in rabbits should be performed only by those with specific training.